Muqtada al-Sadr: 2011–2020

 On 26 February 2016, Sadr led a one million-strong demonstration in Baghdad's Tahrir Square to protest corruption in Iraq and the government's failure to deliver on reforms.
 "Abadi must carry out grassroots reform," Sadr said in front of the protesters.
 "Raise your voice and shout so the corrupt get scared of you," he encouraged the people.
 On 18 March, Sadr's followers began a sit-in outside the Green Zone, a heavily fortified district in Baghdad housing government offices and embassies.
 He called the Green Zone "a bastion of support for corruption".
 On 27 March, he walked into the Green Zone to begin a sit-in, urging followers to stay outside and remain peaceful.
 He met with Abadi on 26 December to discuss the reform project he proposed during protests early in the year.
 Following the Khan Shaykhun chemical attack in Syria on 4 April 2017, Sadr called for Syrian president Bashar al-Assad to step down.
 In July 2017, Sadr visited Saudi Arabia and met Crown Prince Mohammad bin Salman.

 In 2017 he condemned the Trump administration's open support of Israeli claims about Jerusalem and advocated the closure of the U.S. Embassy in Baghdad due to American announcements related to their forthcoming embassy move in Israel which he saw as a 'declaration of war on Islam.'

-In April 2018, Sadr wrote: "I am ready to intervene between the Islamic Republic (Iran) and Kingdom of Saudi Arabia to resolve some issues, even gradually, and that is for nothing but the best of Iraq and the region."
+In April 2018, Sadr wrote: "I am ready to intervene between the Islamic Republic and Kingdom of Saudi Arabia to resolve some issues, even gradually, and that is for nothing but the best of Iraq and the region."